 Dean.
 The dean has several vital responsibilities both prior to and during the evaluation process.
 He/She works continuously with departments, making sure the academic unit standards for reappointment, promotion and tenure are clear and consistent with the level of excellence expected in the college and university and that the department's emphasis on differing aspects of faculty activities matches the role the department plays in the college and university.
 He/She provides explicit and detailed guidance regarding the type and quality of documentation that will be required of candidates whose applications for reappointment, promotion and tenure are to be forwarded to the Provost and Senior Vice President.
 Upon receiving recommendations from departments, the dean, with input from the college-level committee, shall carefully review the candidate's documentation file, including the recommendations of the unit personnel committee and unit administrator.
 He/She shall make a professional assessment regarding whether (1) the department's evaluation of each candidate has been rigorous, fair and based on departmentally approved criteria and standards, (2) the documentation provided adequately supports the recommendations of the unit, and (3) the action recommended by the unit is warranted.
-Additionally, after reviewing the candidate’s materials, including all internal and external input, the dean’s recommendation letter shall reflect his/her professional judgment about the qualifications and suitability of the candidate for reappointment, promotion or tenure.
+Additionally, after reviewing the candidate’s materials, including all internal and external input, the dean’s recommendation letter shall reflect his/her professional judgment about the overall qualifications of the candidate for reappointment, promotion or tenure.
 This written report will be added to the documentation file and forwarded to the Provost and Senior Vice President as part of his/her Statement of Recommendation.
 Provost and Senior Vice President.
 The Provost and Senior Vice President, Academic Affairs, (VPAA) is responsible for examining the files and Statements of Recommendation written by all involved groups and administrators.
 The VPAA may seek additional counsel from the university-wide faculty committee and others as deemed appropriate, e.g., the Faculty Committee of the Faculty Council, the Vice President for Research and Technology Transfer, the Associate Provost for Undergraduate Education and/or the Associate Provost for Graduate Education.
 It is the responsibility of the VPAA to be certain that all applicable standards and policies that have been approved by the University have been applied fairly to each individual.
-Additionally, the VPAA’s recommendation shall reflect his/her professional judgment about the qualifications and suitability of the candidate for reappointment, promotion or tenure and will be submitted to the President for recommendation to the Board of Regents.
+Additionally, the VPAA’s recommendation shall reflect his/her professional judgment about the overall qualifications of the candidate for reappointment, promotion or tenure and will be submitted to the President for recommendation to the Board of Regents.
 2.0 REAPPOINTMENT, PROMOTION AND TENURE PROCESS Prior to the beginning of the RPT process, it is recommended that faculty members, unit administrators, members of unit personnel committees and others review related sections in the Policy Statement: * Section 1.1.1, Qualifications; * Section 1.2, Recommendations for Faculty Appointment, Reappointments, Non-Reappointments, and Promotions; * Section 1.2.1, Retention and Advancement; * Section 1.4, Appointment and Tenure for Tenure-Track Faculty; * Section 1.6, Promotions in Rank; and

 * Section 1.7, Reappointment and Non-Reappointment